 At Franciscan University, we foster the spiritual lives of the students and offer by our lives a testimony to the joy and peace that come in following God’s will.
 Oftentimes our ministry takes the form of a “ministry of presence,” which is to say that at times we minister to others by who we are more than by what we do.
 Furthermore, we seek always to be in positions of service, following our Rule, which exhorts us, “Let them never want to be over others.
 Instead they must be servants and subjects to every human creature for God’s sake” (T.O.R.
 Rule 19).

 In-house works are a means of serving our sisters and supporting ourselves financially.
 Even more importantly, the simple work we do powerfully unites us to Christ, the poor man of Nazareth, and Mary, who served the Holy Family through her service in cleaning, cooking, and laundering.

-In-house works include maintenance, administration, cleaning, development, cooking, finance, laundry, sewing, making religious articles, and distributing altar bread.
+In-house works include maintenance, administration, cleaning, development, cooking, finance, and laundry.
 Whatever we do, we strive to be “joyful, good-humored, and happy in the Lord” (T.O.R.
 Rule 20).
 Many of these works are very conducive to prayer, and enable us to develop our “contemplative ear,” being attentive to the voice of the Holy Spirit throughout the day.

 Together our external and in-house works serve to unite us to Christ and His poor.
 We are attentive in any work we do to be certain that it does not “extinguish the spirit of holy prayer and devotion” and that we do not become possessive of it.
 Work is always only a means (though a beautiful means) to be drawn closer and be more conformed to Christ.